-A sum of \$592 million is allocated for Amelia's Ward and Wisroc interconnection systems, while the upgrading of service connections and metering continues within the same service areas.
+4.105 Mr. Speaker, a sum of \$592 million is allocated for Amelia's Ward and Wisroc interconnection systems, while the upgrading of service connections and metering continues within the same service areas.
 A sum of \$130 million has been allocated to improve the water supply systems in areas such as Koko, Mabaruma, and Port Kaituma in Region 1; and Mahdia, Monkey Mountain, Princeville and Campbelltown in Region 8.

-The importance of proper sanitation can no better be expressed than in the energy and enthusiasm of our people, who recently embarked on a massive clean-up campaign.
-The private sector, several non-governmental organisations and community-based organisations and ordinary citizens throughout Guyana, commenced what is heralded as a rebirth of my clean space.
-The spirit and mood of our people soared with pride as everywhere cleanliness overtook rising piles of garbage, and choked drains, canals, walkways, and alleyways.
-This programme of a clean and wholesome environment will become a cross-cutting theme throughout this term of office and it is intended to address several burning issues that plagued our society for a number of years.
+4.106 Mr. Speaker, the importance of proper sanitation can no better be expressed than in the energy and enthusiasm of our people, who recently embarked on a massive clean-up campaign.
+The private sector, several non-governmental organizations and community-based organizations and ordinary citizens throughout Guyana, commenced what is heralded as a rebirth of "my clean space".
+The spirit and mood of our people soared with pride as everywhere cleanliness overtook rising piles of garbage, and choked drains, canals, walkways and alleyways.
+This programme of a clean and wholesome environment will become a crosscutting theme throughout this term of office and is intended to address several burning issues that plagued our society for a number of years.

-Proper sanitation and solid waste management is essential to society, business, and the economy.
-In this regard, in providing an improved quality of life for all Guyanese, the Ministry of Communities will pursue an Integrated Sustainable Waste Management (ISWM) Strategy, so as to eliminate the negative effects that improper waste management has on human health, social welfare, and the environment.
+4.107 Proper sanitation and solid waste management is essential to society, business and the economy.
+In this regard, in providing an improved quality of life for all Guyanese, the

+Ministry of Communities will pursue an Integrated Sustainable Waste Management (ISWM) Strategy, so as to eliminate the negative effects that improper waste management has on human health, social welfare and the environment.
 In aggressively pursuing this strategy over the medium term, the negative impacts associated with the main landfill at Haags Bosch, and the numerous dumpsites across the regions of Guyana, will be addressed.
-A sum of \$753 million is allocated for rehabilitative works to the Georgetown sewerage system.
+Mr. Speaker, a sum of \$753 million is allocated for rehabilitative works to the Georgetown sewerage system.

-The Government's vision for the housing sector is to facilitate a nation housed in cohesive and sustainable communities; and to provide opportunities for all Guyanese to improve their quality of life by owning their own home.
+4.108 Mr. Speaker, the Government's vision for the housing sector is to facilitate a nation housed in cohesive and sustainable communities; and to provide opportunities for all Guyanese to improve their quality of life by owning their own homes.
 The discriminatory allocation of prime high-income house lots, at bargain basement prices, to favoured friends and family, is over.
 No longer will people suffer exploitation from the guardians of our housing sector and our housing stock.
-No longer will communities be set up without adequate infrastructure, essential support facilities, and amenities to facilitate easy living and orderly development.
-The Government will embark on a comprehensive layout of community planning and design, community infrastructure development, land divestment, and squatter regularisation.
+No longer will communities be set up without adequate infrastructure, essential support facilities and amenities to facilitate easy living and orderly development.
+The Government will embark on a comprehensive layout of community planning and design, community infrastructure development, land divestment and squatter regularization.
 In this holistic approach, all Guyanese will have access to serviced lots and housing.
 We intend to pursue a number of financing options to realise these objectives.
-Further, we will aim to regularise squatter households and will improve the availability and quality of housing in the hinterland communities.
+Further, we will aim to regularize squatter households and will improve the availability and quality of housing in the hinterland communities.
 The Government is in the process of reviewing and preparing urban development plans for new towns.
-Four existing communities, namely Bartica, Lethem, Mahdia, and Mabaruma, will become towns before the end of 2016.
+Four existing communities, namely Bartica, Lethem, Mahdia and Mabaruma, will become townships before the end of 2016.